gregbell26/create_project_2021/readme.md

 ## Description

-This is Gregory Bell's 2021 Create project for CSCI 101 at The Colorado School of Mines.
+This is Gregory B.'s 2021 Create project for CSCI 101 at The Colorado School of Mines.

 ## Scope of Work